Desktop Site Content

 Manuscript Review

-Cell, Science, Neuron, Nature Neuroscience, eLife, PNAS, Journal of Neuroscience, Nature Reviews Neuroscience, Nature Communications, EMBO Journal, Journal of Cell Biology, Journal of Biological Chemistry, Structure, Journal of Physiology, Journal of Comparative Neurology, Developmental Neurobiology, Molecular and Cellular Neuroscience, European Journal of Neuroscience, Journal of Neurochemistry, Neuroscience Letters, Cerebral Cortex, FEBS Letters, PLoS One, Human Molecular Genetics, Biological Psychiatry, Trends in Neurosciences, Trends in Molecular Medicine, Frontiers in Bioscience and Springer Publishing Group.
+Nature, Science, Cell, Neuron, Nature Neuroscience, eLife, PNAS, Science Advances, Journal of Neuroscience, Nature Communications, EMBO Journal, Journal of Cell Biology, Development, PLoS Biology, PLoS Genetics, Journal of Biological Chemistry, Structure, Cerebral Cortex, Journal of Physiology, Journal of Comparative Neurology, Biological Psychiatry, Developmental Neurobiology, Molecular and Cellular Neuroscience, European Journal of Neuroscience, Journal of Neurochemistry, Neuroscience Letters, Human Molecular Genetics, FEBS Letters, Proteomes, PLoS One, Nature Reviews Neuroscience, Trends in Neurosciences, Trends in Molecular Medicine, Frontiers in Bioscience, Springer; Publons peer reviewer profile available at this link

 Federal Grant Review

-ad hoc reviewer NIH Special Emphasis Panel MDCN Complex Brain Disorders
+NIH Special Emphasis Panel MDCN Complex Brain Disorders (2014)

 Other Grant Review

-Deutsche Forschungsgemeinschaft (German Research Foundation), MRC, Swiss, National Science Foundation, French National Research Agency, Dutch Research Council, Research Grant Council of Hong Kong, Alzheimer’s Association, Carman Trust, Jeffress Trust.
+Simons Foundation Autism Research Initiative (SFARI), Deutsche Forschungsgemeinschaft, Medical Research Council, French National Research Agency, Fondation pour la Recherche Médicale, Swiss National Science Foundation, Dutch Research Council, Research Foundation Flanders, Research Grant Council of Hong Kong, Alzheimer’s Association, Yale/NIDA Neuroproteomics Center, Carman Trust, Jeffress Trust

 Methods for modulating transcriptional activation using Mint proteins